 - be encouraging.
 Make suggestions that encourage physical health, self-care and professional help if required.

 - be helpful.
 It is unhelpful to tell people to just “snap out of it”, say they simply need to keep busy, suggest alcohol or drugs, or assume the problem will just go away.

-You may like to host an event, such as a morning tea, for your team, department or building?
-Safety Health and Wellbeing can provide some promotional cards to help you to raise awareness for your event.
+You may like to get together with some colleagues to host an event such as a morning tea, for your department or building.
+Safety Health & Wellbeing can provide some promotional cards to help you to raise awareness for your event.
 Please contact Adrian Cuenca from Injury Management Services, for some cards for your use.

 What else can you do to get involved?

 As well as simply asking the question " are u OK?", there are many ways to get involved with the R U OK?
 Day on 8 September 2016, and help to raise awareness.